ElectricRCAircraftGuy/LibreBulletin/README.md

 # Programs
 Note: for Windows, use `py -3` in place of `python3` in the commands below.
 For Linux, use `python3`.

-## Main Code
+## Main Code Instructions (Using & Running)
 Run `python3 bulletin_find_and_replace.py` to generate a new bulletin from the `.odt` file template.

-You must first:
+### Instructions
- 1. Open and format the "ward_bulletin_template.odt" document as desired, inserting any textual strings you'd like to become "fields".
+ 1. Open and manually format the "ward_bulletin_template.odt" document as desired:
+   1. Insert any textual strings you'd like to become "fields".
+   2. Manually update any announcements, formatting, or other non-automated parts of the template.
  2. Insert all field names and values in "bulletin_INPUTS.txt".
 Also read the instructions at the top of this document.
  3. Update "config.py" with paths and other variables, as required by the document.
  4. Then run `python3 bulletin_find_and_replace.py`.